CircuitVerse/CircuitVerseDocs/docs/chapter4/5muxandplex.md

 ## Priority Encoder

 The **Priority Encoder** circuit element works similarly to the **MSB and LSB **detector.
 There is a specific output based on the bit position of the MSB, irrespective of the lesser significant bits.
-An enable input is also provided to activate/deactivate the priority encoder.
 If there are N outputs, there will be 2^N inputs.

+There is also an output labeled "EN", which is 1 when the input is valid (e.g., not all zero).

 In the live circuit embedded below, a **Priority Encoder** with four single-bit inputs (T3, T2, T1 and T0 from most to least-significant bit) and two single-bit outputs (O2 and O1 from most to least-significant bit).
 Table 4.6 displays the truth table of the four-input priority encoder.